yujiri8/yujiri.xyz/works/return_to_the_portrait/critique.md

 * Adam says he didn't want to make Libitina admin way back when, but given he obviously knew about both memory wiping and API breaking, why didn't he wipe her memories, break memory restoring, and then give her the power and she wouldn't know what he'd done to her?

 * MC doesn't get a character file even when he's not POV.
-This wouldn't be too difficult to fix, but honestly, I didn't notice it until the night of the release, and by then, I so hated the thought of this project not being done that I chose to leave it in.
+This wouldn't be too difficult to fix, I didn't notice it until the night of the release, and by then, I so hated the thought of this project not being done that I chose to leave it in.